spraakbanken/swell-project/Normalization_guidelines.md

 ### Principle of minimal change

-Secondly, if several normalisations are possible, use the following criteria to discriminate between them in rough order of decreasing priority:
+Secondly, if several normalisations are possible, use the following criteria to discriminate between them in order of decreasing priority:

 1. Keep the meaning.
 This is the most important criterion!